 Food Systems Friday Webinar Series

 “Food Systems Fridays” began at the start of the COVID-19 pandemic.
 The M.S. in Sustainable Food Systems (MSFS) program is an intentionally designed online graduate program.
-With most people sequestered in their homes, yet eager to learn and be connected, our faculty saw this as an opportunity to use our expertise to build a diverse virtual learning community.
-(Many organizations and institutions had less support and experience to make the online pivot.)
-We understood there were critical food systems issues emerging and we wanted to make sure folks were able to access information, resources, best practices and participate in the discourse.
-(Remember when everyone suddenly knew what supply chains were!?)
+With most people sequestered in their homes, yet eager to learn and be connected, our faculty saw an opportunity to use our expertise to build a diverse virtual learning community.
+At the time, there were critical food systems issues emerging and we wanted to make sure folks were able to access information, resources, best practices, and participate in the discourse.
+(Remember when everyone was suddenly talking about supply chains !?)

 Bringing together practitioners, advocates, community members, students, and scholars in a learning and sharing environment helped to strengthen our national food systems network and still provides excellent insights and resources today.